LDAWG-a11y/a11yWebApp/src/guides/procurement-guidance-for-content-services.md

 You may work with 3rd party content creators to deliver bespoke assets for you to use in different ways across your digital estate and digital communication channels.
 When getting 3rd party creators to produce content, it is vital that accessibility is included into the requirements to stop you “buying in problems”.

-Public Sector Bodies have a responsibility under the [Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018 (PSBAR)](https://www.makethingsaccessible.com/guides/what-are-the-public-sector-bodies-accessibility-regulations/), and the Public Sector Equality Duty, and all organisations have a responsibility under the Equality Act 2010 to ensure that the digital content they own is accessible.
+Public sector bodies have a responsibility under the [Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018 (PSBAR)](https://www.makethingsaccessible.com/guides/what-are-the-public-sector-bodies-accessibility-regulations/), and the Public Sector Equality Duty, and all organisations have a responsibility under the Equality Act 2010 to ensure that the digital content they own is accessible.
 We have an equal duty to not discriminate against members of the public or our staff because of disability.
 We do this by making sure digital content meet the required standards, with clear evidence to support compliance with our legal responsibilities.

 There are many complexities when it comes to UK public sector accessibility regulation responsibilities and 3rd parties.
 We have more information on these complexities in our [3rd party content responsibilities guide](https://www.makethingsaccessible.com/guides/3rd-party-content-responsibilities/).